ipatel467/Predicting-Airfare-Prices/README.md

 ### Results <a name="results"></a>

 After running multiple models through an iterative process the model that gave me the best results was an XG Boost.
 I got an R^2 of .724 which means my model captures 72% of the data needed to explain the price of an airplane ticket.
+This is a satisfactory score in my opinion.
+Of course there is room for improvements, but a model capturing 72% of the data need is pretty good.

 ![Screen Shot 2020-04-15 at 6 55 16 PM](https://user-images.githubusercontent.com/52756457/79400056-b2a9c780-7f4a-11ea-8c97-a2f365996959.png)